satoshibytes/NebulasNodeMonitor/readme.md

 * Simpler installer.

 ## This is still a work in progress ##
-This program is a work in progress and is being in testing on a live node.
+This program is a work in progress and is being in testing on live nodes.
 Test in a live environment at your own risk - see below __How to test__.

 _The last item that needs work for the moment is making the messages being sent out to email easier to read._